notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/Update-AzSpringCloudGateway.md

 ```

 ## DESCRIPTION
-Create the default Spring Cloud Gateway or update the existing Spring Cloud Gateway.
+Update the default Spring Cloud Gateway or Update the existing Spring Cloud Gateway.

 ## EXAMPLES